 What is the Internet of Things (IoT)?

-The Internet of Things (IoT) is the interconnectivity of devices and/or physical objects (mobile devices, vehicles, cargo, etc.) with embedded sensors that collect, transmit and exchange information in real-time over a network (local or internet) regardless of their physical location.
+The Internet of Things (IoT) is the interconnectivity of devices and/or physical objects (mobile devices, vehicles, cargo, etc.) with embedded sensors that collect, transmit, and exchange information in real time over a network (local or Internet) regardless of their physical location.

-IoT was initially conceptualized in 1982 at Carnegie Mellon University, but had to wait until 1999 when a research group from MIT (AutoID Lab) focused their investigations on RFID (radio-frequency identification) and sensing technologies.
+IoT was initially conceptualized in 1982 at Carnegie Mellon University but had to wait until 1999 when a research group from MIT (AutoID Lab) focused their investigations on RFID (radio-frequency identification) and sensing technologies.

-This technology brings life to objects (“things”) by keeping them directly connected to systems thus allowing continuous recording of the state of the objects (location, temperature, motion, etc.) and data collection that can be used to optimize operations, detect inefficiencies and much more.
+This technology brings life to objects (“things”) by keeping them directly connected to systems, thus allowing continuous recording of the state of the objects (location, temperature, motion, etc.) and data collection that can be used to optimize operations, detect inefficiencies, and much more.

-Gartner, the world’s leading information technology research company forecasted that 6.4 billion “things” will be connected in 2016 (30% up from 2015) and will reach 20.8 billion by 2020.
+Gartner, the world’s leading information technology research company, forecasted that 6.4 billion “things” will be connected in 2016 (30% up from 2015) and reach 20.8 billion by 2020.

 How Can IoT Contribute to Supply Chains and Logistics?